phpredis/phpredis/README.markdown

 ### migrate
 -----
 _**Description**_: Migrates a key to a different Redis instance.

+**Note:**: Redis introduced migrating multiple keys in 3.0.6, so you must have at least that version in order to call `migrate` with an array of keys.

 ##### *Parameters*
 *host* string.
 The destination host
 *port* integer.
 The TCP port to connect to.
-*key* string.
-The key to migrate.
+*key(s)* string or array.
 *destination-db* integer.
 The target DB.
 *timeout* integer.
 The maximum amount of time given to this transfer.
 *copy* boolean, optional.
-Should we send the COPY flag to redis *replace* boolean, optional.
+Should we send the COPY flag to redis.
+*replace* boolean, optional.
 Should we send the REPLACE flag to redis
 ##### *Examples*
 ~~~
 $redis->migrate('backup', 6379, 'foo', 0, 3600);
 $redis->migrate('backup', 6379, 'foo', 0, 3600, true, true); /* copy and replace */
 $redis->migrate('backup', 6379, 'foo', 0, 3600, false, true); /* just REPLACE flag */

+/* Migrate multiple keys (requires Redis >= 3.0.6)
+$redis->migrate('backup', 6379, ['key1', 'key2', 'key3'], 0, 3600);
 ~~~